thecochenille/Research_R_bayesian_divergence-time/divergence-time.md

 ```

-#Analyses
+##Analyses
-All MrBayes 3.2.X analyses were perfomed through the Cipres Gateway Portal (url) with four replicate runs of 10-20 million generations.
+All MrBayes 3.2.3 analyses were perfomed through the Cipres Gateway Portal with four replicate runs of 10-20 million generations.

-##Preliminary phylogenetic analyses
+###Preliminary phylogenetic analyses
 Using the combined dataset nexus file, the following were added command lines within the `begin mrbayes;` block (respectively for each analysis).

 1. Non-clock analysis